 We maintain a 401(k) retirement plan for our hourly and salaried employees.
-Pursuant to the 401(k) plan, participants may elect to make pre-tax and after-tax contributions, subject to certain limitations imposed under the Internal Revenue Code of 1986, as amended.
+Pursuant to the 401(k) plan, participants may elect to make pre-tax and aftertax contributions, subject to certain limitations imposed under the Internal Revenue Code of 1986, as amended.
 In addition, we make periodic contributions to the 401(k) plan for the hourly employees employed at the North Jackson, Dunkirk and Titusville facilities, based on service.
-Prior to the collective bargaining agreement reached with North Jackson hourly employees in 2018, contributions were based upon the employee's age and wage rate for hourly employees at the North Jackson facility.
+In addition, we make periodic contributions for the salaried employees at all locations based upon their service and their individual contribution to the 401(k) retirement plan.